GuikiPT/Jasper/README.md

 # Jasper

+> [!WARNING]
+> I'm rewriting mostly of all code and documentation since I wan't to OpenSource the bot code.

 **Jasper** is a robust Discord bot made for NoTextToSpeech Server built using the [Sapphire Framework](https://www.sapphirejs.dev/) and [Prisma](https://www.prisma.io/).

 It utilizes TypeScript for type safety and modern development standards.